• Skip to primary navigation

 • Salt and freshly ground black pepper

-• 1 tablepoon pomegrante syrup
+• 1 tbsp pomegranate syrup

-1. Wash the livers and remove any fat.
-In a saucepan bring some water to boil and add the livers.
-Boil for 1 minute and then remove from the heat.
-Allow to cool and then drain.
+1. Wash the livers and remove any fat In a saucepan bring some water to boil and add the livers.
+Boil for 1 minute and then remove from the heat Allow to cool and then drain.
 (The boiling part is optional).

 2. Heat olive oil in the sautéing pan and sauté the onion until translucent.